Citi® / AAdvantage® Gold World Elite™ Mastercard

 With the 0% intro APR and balance transfer for the first 15 months, this card is a terrific option for people who want to pay off a loan or finance a big purchase while eschewing interest.
 After the introductory period, the APR is between 16.99% and 24.99% based on your creditworthiness

-For those who want a great travel rewards card, there are certainly better options out there — especially if you’re not tied to one airline.
+For those who want a great travel rewards card, there are certainly better options out there — especially if you’re not tied to one airline or Citi.
 Both the Chase Sapphire Preferred and the Chase Sapphire Reserve are superior in almost every way, from the rewards system to the annual bonuses.

 Fees and APR